mbookman/api-client-python/README.rst

   `d3.js <http://d3js.org>`_ to display actual Read data.

 The python client also depends on several external libraries:

-`httplib2`_:
-  used to fetch data from API providers

 `D3`_:
   is a javascript library used to make rich visualizations